-For most of us, relaxing in the backyard requires only a few lounge chairs, a grill, and a cooler full of lawnmower beers.
+For most of us, relaxing in the backyard requires only a few lounge chairs, a grill, and your best cooler full of lawnmower beers.
 However, abundant wildlife can add a whole new dimension of enjoyment and practicality to your outdoor space.
 Whether you live in a fifth-story apartment with a fire escape “balcony” or on a 10-acre ranch, these tips can help transform your backyard, deck, or patio into a wildlife-friendly oasis.

 One of the best ways to bolster the wildlife population in your backyard is to feed the birds.
 Setting up even one bird feeder with a broad-use seed that attracts a variety of species is a good start.
 If you have the room, multiple feeders (including hummingbird feeders) with a range of seed and feed are even better.
 Large bags of seed are inexpensive and readily available at most pet shops and farm supply stores.

 Birdbaths might remind you of nana’s house.
 They are, however, an essential part of building a wildlife-friendly backyard sanctuary.
 Birds love and need natural spots for drinking and bathing.
 Adding a handful of pebbles or rocks to the bottom also infuses the water with essential minerals and encourages butterflies to gather as well.
 Be sure to hose out the bath every few days to stave off mold and bacteria buildup.

 Keeping your lawn well-maintained is important, but over-manicuring and too many fertilizers can discourage wildlife.
 Mowing and trimming your grass like a golf course might keep your neighbors happy.
 For wildlife, however, variety is key.
 Tidying up the grass near the center provides a place for birds and small mammals like foxes and badgers to forage.
 Consider leaving the edges longer to give invertebrates a place to shelter and hide.
 Replacing hard-to-maintain greenery with native trees, shrubs, and flowers is a great way to provide natural variety to your backyard.
 It also minimizes maintenance and attracts more wildlife.